cyberrodent/eveCrestPHP/README.md

 obtain a CLIENT_ID and CLIENT_SECRET that will need to be entered into __config.php.

+## Setup

+    1. Download.
+    2. Composer install
+    3. Copy __config.php.ORIGINAL to __config.php and add you secrets.
+    4. cd sso-setup.
+Add credentials where needed run php eve-sso to create a serialized refresh token.
+    5. See app.php for basic usage.

 ## API

 In the /lib directory we create class files for each domain of the Crest